 Stay Positive and Patient

-Letting go of the concept of instant gratification for those in recovery is an especially common challenge.
-In active addiction, impulse control falls by the wayside, because the struggling addict is continuously looking for a quick fix.
+Letting go of the concept of instant gratification is a widespread challenge for those in recovery.
+In active addiction, impulse control falls by the wayside because the struggling addict is continuously looking for a quick fix.
 Unfortunately, when it comes to unemployment, there is no quick fix.
 The only solution for unemployment is hard work, diligence, and patience.
-Remember, all good things come to those who wait, so if you’re able to remain patient throughout this process, the accomplishment of landing that perfect job will be all that more satisfying.
+Remember, all good things come to those who wait, so if you’re able to remain patient throughout this process, the accomplishment of landing that perfect job will be all the more satisfying.

 Because unemployment does not often yield instant results, it’s easy to allow negative thoughts to seep in.
 Negativity can impede your ability to flourish in the job market.
-This article by Forbes highlights the importance of staying positive through your job hunting experience, stating that prospective employers often look for candidates who reflect a positive state of mind.
-In order to keep a positive mental attitude, try creating a list including all your great qualities, skills, strengths, and accomplishments; both personally and professionally.
+This article by Forbes emphasizes the importance of maintaining a positive attitude during our job hunting experience, noting that prospective employers frequently seek candidates who demonstrate a strong outlook.
+To maintain a positive mental attitude, try creating a list that includes all your great qualities, skills, strengths, and accomplishments, both personally and professionally.
 Whenever you’re feeling down on your luck or before entering an interview, review this list for a confidence boost.

 Need some help getting started on this list?
 As those closest to you.
 They know all your best qualities and would likely love to share them with you!